Simons Investigators in Mathematics, Physics, Astrophysics and Theoretical Computer Science 2018

 |To:||Chairs and Administrators; Departments in the Physical Sciences; Associate Deans for Research; School/College Research Administrators|

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The Simons Investigators in Mathematics, (Theoretical) Physics, Astrophysics and Theoretical Computer Science program aims to provide a stable base of support for outstanding scientists, enabling them to undertake long-term investigations of the fundamental theoretical questions in their fields.
-The intent of the program is to support these scientists in their most productive years, when they are establishing creative new research directions, providing leadership in the field and effectively mentoring junior scientists.
+The Simons Investigators in Mathematics, (Theoretical) Physics, (Theoretical) Astrophysics and Theoretical Computer Science program aims to provide a stable base of support for outstanding scientists, enabling them to undertake longterm investigations of fundamental questions in their fields.
+The intent of the program is to support these scientists in their most productive years, when they are establishing new research directions, providing leadership in the field and effectively mentoring junior scientists.

 Amount per Award: $100,000 per year in research support plus an additional $10,000 per year to the Investigator’s department.